 These findings raise several important considerations, which are particularly relevant in the context of this study on the misidentification of obstructed SNe host galaxies.
-First, all SNe located at more than $30''$ from their host galaxies were removed from the simulated sample in \cite{Gupta2016}.
-Although this represents a small subset of sources ($0.05 \%$ in their first galaxy catalogue and $0.6 \%$ in the second), their exclusion likely leads to a slight overestimation of the algorithm's accuracy.
-Due to their large separation from their host centres, these SNe are more likely to be mismatched to a foreground galaxy in case they are obstructed.
-We believe that the $2.6 \%$ of obstructed SNe Ia mismatched to foreground galaxies, as identified in our analysis, could at least partially account for the $3 \%$ inaccuracy reported by the authors in their matching algorithm.
-This interpretation is supported by the redshift dependence of the algorithm’s accuracy and the skewed distribution of $z_{\text{true}} - z_{\text{match}}$, as the number of obstructed SNe increases with redshift and foreground galaxies have lower redshifts than the true hosts.
-Although the authors of \cite{Gupta2016} do not provide an estimate of the impact of host galaxy misidentification on the inferred cosmological parameters, the results presented here show that the mismatch of obstructed SNe Ia alone can already shift $H_0$ quite significantly.
-Considering these observations alongside our results, we therefore believe that improving the host galaxy matching algorithm and consequently enhancing the accuracy of $H_0$ estimates could be achieved by factoring in SN obstruction by foreground galaxies.
+First, all SNe located at more than $30''$ from their host galaxies were removed from the simulated sample by \citet{Gupta2016}.
+Although this represents a small subset of sources ($0.05 \%$ in their first galaxy catalogue and $0.6 \%$ in the second), their exclusion likely led to a slight overestimation of the algorithm accuracy.
+Due to their large separation from their host centres, these SNe are more likely to be mismatched to a foreground galaxy when they are obstructed.
+The $2.6 \%$ of obstructed SNe Ia that were mismatched to foreground galaxies, as identified in our analysis, might at least partially account for the $3 \%$ inaccuracy reported by the authors in their matching algorithm.
+This interpretation is supported by the redshift dependence of the algorithm accuracy and the skewed distribution of $z_{\text{true}} - z_{\text{match}}$, as the number of obstructed SNe increases with redshift and foreground galaxies have lower redshifts than the true hosts.
+Although \citet{Gupta2016} did not provide an estimate of the effect of host galaxy misidentification on the inferred cosmological parameters, the results presented here show that the mismatch of obstructed SNe Ia alone can already shift $H_0$ quite significantly.
+Considering these observations alongside our results, the host galaxy matching algorithm might be improved, and consequently, the accuracy of $H_0$ estimates, by factoring in SN obstruction by foreground galaxies.